chrisgrieser/nvim-rip-substitute/README.md

 	+ `brew install ripgrep` (already includes `pcre2` by default)
 	+ `cargo install ripgrep --features pcre2`
 - Alternatively, you can also use this plugin without `pcre2` by setting `regexOptions.pcre2 = false` in the config.
-However, you will then miss some features like lookaheads.
+However, some features like lookaheads are not supported then.
-- nvim >= 0.10
+- Nvim >= 0.10
 - optional: `:TSInstall regex` (adds syntax highlighting)

 ```lua